 Elections will take place prior to the ICPAN Biennial General Meeting held in conjunction with the ICPAN Conference.

 A slate of nominees for the ICPAN Board of Directors will be submitted to the GAC members in attendance and BOD by the ICPAN President. (will those GAC members not attending be able to vote prior to conference?)
+Good thought – voting could be done ahead of time prior to conference or those not in attendance could vote via email prior to conference.
+Bylaws do not allow voting by proxy.

 Ballots will be distributed to all GAC Members/Board of Directors.